Bryce-Summers/ofxButterfly/README.md

 =================
 Kyle McDonald for helping out with Open Frameworks issues.

-Lauren McCarthy for also providing encouragment.
+Lauren McCarthy for providing expertise and encouragment.

 Golan Levin for leading the project that motivated the creation of this Wrapper Library.